Austin, Minnesota: Other parks

 Horace Austin Park, in downtown, is the most centrally located and has a blend of modern amenities, including playground equipment, the municipal pool, and trails and green spaces surrounding Mill Pond.
 Austin has parks in all four of its quadrants and many are connected by a trail system, including three of the largest: Bandshell Community Park, Driesner Park, and Todd Park.
 Todd Park is a popular summer recreation space, with several sand volleyball courts and 11 softball and baseball diamonds.

 Bandshell Community Park is the site of Austin's annual Independence Day celebration, which draws thousands of residents for two days of music, carnival games, and evening fireworks.

 Government and politics

-The southern part of the city is in Austin Township while the northern part is in Lansing Township; the city is politically independent of both.
+The city is independent from Austin Township to the south and Lansing Township to the north.

 Austin is in Minnesota's 1st congressional district, represented by Brad Finstad, a Republican.
 It is in Minnesota Senate District 27, represented by Republican Gene Dornink, and House District 27B, represented by Republican Patricia Mueller.
 Mueller is an Austin resident.

 Austin is the seat of Mower County and home to the Mower County Justice Center (courthouse) and Jail.
 Two new buildings were completed in 2010, a $28 million campus in downtown Austin.

-The City of Austin is led by a mayor-council form of government.
+The city of Austin is led by a mayor-council form of government.
 All terms are four years.